This article provides wellbeing tips and strategies as schools undergo multiple changes due to the coronavirus pandemic.

 - Share the details of support services with all families, including headspace, ReachOut, Kids Helpline, Lifeline, Raising Children, 1800RESPECT, Mensline and Beyond Blue’s Coronavirus Mental Wellbeing Support Service.

 One way to create a forum with families when in- person meetings aren’t an option is a family survey with two questions: ‘What is helping you manage during these times? and ‘What can we do to help?’.
 Just make sure you have the resources to analyse, and report on, the responses.

 Compile themes from responses, which will help shape the school’s family communication plan.
 Consider highlighting these themes in a communication back to families and include relevant support information.

 For one-on-one conversations with families, negotiate a communication channel that works for them and you.
 They may not be comfortable with a communications channel due to poor reading or technical literacy, or because they can’t use the channel without being overheard and therefore can’t talk freely.

 To support your school through the current changes and the recovery process that will follow the pandemic, consider how you can take a whole learning community approach to social and emotional wellbeing.

 Be You has tools and resources that can guide and support you through this process.
 To access these tools, you’ll have to register as a Be You Learning Community.
 A Be You Consultant can guide you through the process.

-You can attend an online National Check-In event or fill in the contact us form on the Be You website to talk to a Consultant.
+You can fill in the contact us form on the Be You website to talk to a Consultant.

 Wellbeing support for educators is available at Beyond Blue’s Coronavirus Mental Wellbeing Support Service.